Ethnic groups in Cambodia: Chinese

 Chinese Cambodians are approximately 0.6% of the population.
+Jayavarman II unified the Chenla states and established the Khmer Empire (or Kambuja) which declared himself Chakravartin (Universal Monarch) at Phnom Kulenin the early 9th century, with Chinese influence playing a role in trade and documentation rather than mass settlement during this specific timeframe.
+Because the Khmer society was strictly agrarian and hierarchical, the "merchant" class was often filled by the Chinese traditionally and matrilineal (tracing descent through the mother), these "Sino-Khmers" were quickly absorbed into the Khmer social fabric, often becoming part of the local administrative elite, they did not leave their own monuments due to their knowledge comes almost exclusively from Chinese Imperial Annals like the Book of Tang.
 Most Chinese are descended from 19th-20th century settlers who came in search of trade and commerce opportunities during the time of the French protectorate.
 Waves of Chinese migration have been recorded as early as the twelfth century during the time of the Khmer Empire.
 Most are urban dwellers, engaged primarily in commerce.

-The Chinese in Cambodia belong to five major linguistic groups, the largest of which is the Teochiu accounting for about 60%, followed by the Cantonese (20%), the Hokkien (7%), and the Hakka and the Hainanese (4% each).
+The Chinese in Cambodia belong to five major linguistic groups, the largest of which is the Teochew accounting for about 60%, followed by the Cantonese (20%), the Hokkien (7%), and the Hakka and the Hainanese (4% each).

 Intermarriage between the Chinese and Khmers has been common, in which case they would often assimilate into mainstream Khmer society, retaining few Chinese customs.
 Much of the Chinese population dwindled under Pol Pot during the Cambodian Civil War.
 The Chinese were not specifically targets for extermination, but suffered the same brutal treatment faced by the ethnic Khmers during the period.